-One of the most common postcard marketing ideas is to include images on your postcard that will immediately grab their attention.
+One of the most common postcard ideas for marketing your business is to include images on your postcard that will immediately grab the attention of your audience.
 You have to read on when you see the below in your mail:

 This postcard is begging to be turned over and read!

 It immediately visualizes the main concern for anyone that is in the market for an alarm system — that their home isn’t safe and could be broken into it.
 It taps into the emotional concerns of the target market in a way that is visceral.

 Consider some other examples of how similar imagery could be used:

 - A roofing company could include a picture of a home that is completely covered in moss, or show a picture of a pot catching rain from a leaky roof inside the home.